openssl/openssl/doc/designs/quic-design/dgram-api.md

 - `stride` must be set to `sizeof(BIO_MSG)`.

-- `data` points the buffer of data to be sent or to be filled with received data. `data_len` is the size of the buffer in bytes on call.
+- `data` points to the buffer of data to be sent or to be filled with received data. `data_len` is the size of the buffer in bytes on call.
 If the given message in the array is processed (i.e., if the return value exceeds the index of that message in the array), `data_len` is updated